Segar’s is a very happy and homely House. It is the newest boys’ boarding house and is an extremely comfortable living space.

 Further editions of the Segar’s Newsletter can be read below, and older editions in the blue box to the left:

-A word from the Head of House, Archie Nicholson
+A word from the former Head of House, Archie Nicholson

 - What’s your favourite activity as a House?